PROSPECTIVE MAKERS

 Books you’ve published!

-Ceramic mugs, especially those priced under $40
+Ceramic mugs and cups, especially those priced under $40

 Handmade clothing of most any variety as long as it can hang easily on a standard hanger (but not tie-dyed or crocheted clothing, sorry)

-Naturally dyed scarves/bandanas
+Naturally dyed scarves/bandanas (again, no synthetic materials, thank you!)

 Rings, necklaces, bracelets in certain styles